 Tips For Maintaining Healthy Cholesterol

-Reaching healthy cholesterol levels are within reach!
+Reaching healthy cholesterol levels is within reach!
 Through proper diet, and/or medication therapy, you can reach your goals.

 Drugs that treat high cholesterol include HMG CoA Reductase Inhibitors (aka "statins"), Zetia, Lovaza, and many more.